I’ve been to a lot of weddings.

 For most of them, I’ve been behind the camera.
 In the space of a single day, weddings can be chaotic, sublime, and deeply moving.
 With the way that wedding photography combines art, storytelling, and celebrating people, it was an easy choice for me to pursue.

 I’ve been behind the camera and shooting analog film since I was sixteen years old.
 I began photographing my teenage years on film that I purchased and developed at the drugstore.
 I love all of life’s little nuances and the way they manifest themselves during the sweetest days of our lives.
+If there's one thing I've learned over years of bearing witness through a tiny viewfinder, it's this: greatness exists in the inconspicuous and overlooked details.
 To me, there is so much beauty in simplicity and the way that it allows our humanity to come through.
+I believe in paring things down to the essence without removing the poetry.
+In other words, I believe in every day magic.

 When I’m not photographing couples who are wild about each other, I call Seattle home.
 You can find me shopping the farmer’s market, spoiling my Miniature Schnauzer with Canadian bacon treats, and falling asleep on the couch to episodes of Lost.

 I was born and raised in the coastal city of Seattle, Washington.
-After marrying my husband, Spencer and raising our first baby (Watson, the Miniature Schnauzer), we firmly committed to never leaving the Pacific Northwest as long as we could help it.
-Since then, I've traveled up and down the West Coast as a visual storyteller for new families on some of their very best days.
+After marrying my husband, Spencer and raising our first baby (Watson, the Miniature Schnauzer), we firmly committed to never leave the Pacific Northwest as long as we could help it.
+Since then, I've traveled up and down the West Coast as a visual storyteller while my work has landed among the pages of Vogue Italia, Offbeat Bride, Once Wed, Magnolia Rouge, Belle Lumiere Magazine, and more.

 This work has brought me everywhere from the beaches of Maui to the mountains of Montana.
 These days, I'm shooting the wildly in love in Washington, Oregon, and California.
 Regardless of where I travel, the winding streets full of puddles and swaying evergreens of Seattle will always be home to me.